 Erica Scarff started paddling in 2013 when it was suggested to her by her current coach Mari Ellery at a prosthetic clinic.
 Scarff, a gymnast before her amputation, was already into sports as a teenager despite her disability dabbling in swimming, cycling and alpine skiing.
 She actually had to chose between racing on slopes or on flatwater.

-Scarff burst on the national scene in 2013 earning a gold medal in the K-1 20-m at the Canadian championships.
-She’s been a finalist at the last two world championships, placing seventh in 2015 and sixth in 2016.
+Scarff, a 2016 Paralympic Games finalist, burst on the national scene in 2013 earning a gold medal in the K-1 200-m at the Canadian championships.
+She’s been a finalist at the last four world championships, topped by a fourth place finish in 2017.

 At age 12, Scarff was diagnosed with Osteosarcoma, a rare form of bone cancer that Terry Fox had.
 She says she is inspired by how Fox fought the cancer and was able to launch his Marathon of Hope.

-She has an older brother and sister… Second-year kinesiology student at Brock University in St. Catharines, Ont…
+She has an older brother and sister… Kinesiology student at Brock University in St. Catharines, Ont…

 NOTABLE INTERNATIONAL RESULTS